 Related: Apple AirPods vs. Google Pixel Buds

-Google Pixel Buds vs. Samsung Galaxy Buds Live: Isolation and noise cancelling
+Google Pixel Buds vs. Samsung Galaxy Buds Live: Isolation and noise canceling

 The Samsung Galaxy Buds Live offer active noise canceling, which you’d think would give them a huge leg up from the Pixel Buds.
 Unfortunately for the Galaxy Buds Live, their lack of sealing ear tips makes their isolation effectively null, and this makes for unpredictable ANC performance.
 Both the Pixel Buds and the Galaxy Buds Live scored extremely poorly for isolation, and the Galaxy Buds Live scored a 1.3 for active noise cancellation (barely worth mentioning).
 However, the Pixel Buds block out almost zero low-end noise whereas the ANC of the Galaxy Buds Live tend to attenuate at least some low-end noise.
 Because of this, they win this round.
 It’s our recommendation, though, that if you’re looking for really high quality ANC true wireless earbuds, you go with the AirPods Pro or the Sony WF-1000XM3.

 The Pixel Buds have a longer battery life than the Galaxy Buds Live, which is to be expected with a pair of non-ANC and a pair of ANC earbuds.
 The Pixel Buds top out at 6 hours, 8 minutes and the Galaxy Buds Live top out at 5 hours, 15 minutes with ANC enabled.
 However, if you don’t enable ANC, the Galaxy Buds Live last a whole 8 hours.